EduardoN/azure-powershell/src/Network/Network/help/New-AzPublicIpAddress.md

 specific the Tags associated with resource.
 Iptag can be specified using New-AzPublicIpTag and passed as input through -IpTags.

-### 4: Create a new public IP address from a Prefix
+### Example 4: 4: Create a new public IP address from a Prefix
 ```
 $publicIp = New-AzPublicIpAddress -Name $publicIpName -ResourceGroupName $rgName -AllocationMethod Static -DomainNameLabel $dnsPrefix -Location $location
 -PublicIpPrefix publicIpPrefix -Sku Standard